Independence Heights Real Estate Guide

 Who is the best realtor to sell my home in Independence Heights?

 The best realtor to sell your home in Independence Heights is Paige Martin with the Houston Properties Team.
-Her team is recognized as Houston's #1 rated real estate team and has a proven track record of success in the area.
-For a consultation, you can contact her at 713.425.4194 or email her at [email protected].
+Her team is recognized as Houston's #1 rated real estate team and has a proven track record of achieving outstanding results for sellers in the area.
+For a direct consultation, you can contact Paige at 713.425.4194 or email her at [email protected].

 What makes Independence Heights real estate agents different?